jnozzi/cocoadev.com/SiteContent/General/TargetObject.markdown

-A target object is [[AnObject]] which is the receiver of an [[ActionMethod]].
+A target object is General/AnObject which is the receiver of an General/ActionMethod.
 In other words, it is the object which performs the action.